CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 }
 ```

-To complete the logic, we now have a sub-goal:
+To complete the logic, we now have to achieve a sub-goal:

 > 🎯 Sub-goal: Find an expression for the hours from the `time` input